ZihuiLuo/FSSP-BPM/README.md

 # FSSP-BPM
 Paper "Flow-Shop Scheduling with Batch Processing Machines via Deep Reinforcement Learning for Industrial Internet of Things"

+Some codes and datasets cannot be made public due to the requirements of the project partners.
+If you have any questions, please contact the first author.

 # About the baseline file
 The baseline file contains the comparison algorithms in the paper, including PDRs (FIFO, LIFO, LPT, SPT), ACO, GA, TS, DRL_DG, DRL_IG, and OR_Tools.